A guide to travel vaccinations

 What proof of travel vaccinations can I provide?

-For proof of vaccinations against other diseases, you may need to ask for an International Certificate of Vaccination or Prophylaxis (ICVP).
+For proof of vaccinations against certain diseases, you may need to ask for an International Certificate of Vaccination or Prophylaxis (ICVP).
 You can ask for the certificate from your travel clinic or the GP surgery where you received the vaccination.

 Where can I go to get my vaccines for travel?